-Here is the list of churches in Pakistan that are known for their historical importance and beautiful architecture.
+Here is the list of churches in Pakistan that are known for their historical importance and stunning architecture.

 St. Patrick’s Cathedral, Karachi

 Built on the grounds of the oldest church in Karachi, and arguably Sindh, St. Patrick’s Cathedral dates back to 1881.
-The 170-foot architectural wonder, located near Empress Market in Saddar Town, was constructed next to the St. Patrick’ Church, built in 1845, to accommodate the growing Catholic community.
+The 170-foot architectural wonder is located near Empress Market in Saddar Town.
+It was constructed next to the St. Patrick’s Church, built in 1845, to accommodate the growing Catholic community in the area.
 It is considered the largest cathedral in Karachi.

 The church initially stood next to the cathedral for a few years.
 But it was unfortunately destroyed during a storm in 1885.